rlaphoenix/nton/README.md

 ## The forwarder's icon is a '?'

-The `icon_AmericanEnglish.dat` is not to spec that Nintendo likes in some way.
-This is usually caused by the format of the image not being a JPEG, or it has EXIF data, or an embed color space.
+The `icon_AmericanEnglish.dat` is not to the spec that Nintendo likes in some way.
+This is usually caused by the format of the image not being a JPEG, or it has EXIF data or an embedded color space.

 I recommend stripping all EXIF metadata and saving without an Embed Color Space.
 You can do this quickly with ImageMagick, `magick mogrify -format jpg -resize 256x256 -strip "C:\Users\John\Downloads\icon.png"`.